 Executive Vice President – Utilities for American Electric Power

 Lisa M. Barton is executive vice president - Utilities overseeing the activities of all AEP utility operating companies.
-She is responsible for continuing the growth of AEP’s regulated utility operations as they focus on investing in advanced technologies to deliver more reliable, affordable and cleaner energy to customers.
+She is responsible for continuing the growth of AEP's regulated utility operations as they focus on investing in advanced technologies to deliver more reliable, affordable and cleaner energy to customers.
 At AEP, we're improving our customers' experience, strengthening communities and energizing our employees to create a brighter future together.

 Barton previously served as executive vice president – AEP Transmission, from 2011 through 2018.
 During her tenure, she established AEP Transmission Holding Company and its affiliates, oversaw transmission operations, and grew and managed an $18 billion asset base for the largest owner, operator and developer of electric transmission in North America.
 She also oversaw AEP's system wide corporate safety and health efforts.
 Barton served as a board member of Electric Transmission Texas (ETT) and Transource Energy, a competitive transmission development joint venture with Great Plains Energy.